 Seeing as 70% of our blog’s traffic is from Pinterest, it’s an easy conclusion that we should have a sales funnel in place that gets activated by Pinterest traffic.

 What is a Sales Funnel

-Ideally, a sales funnel is what will help you turn your blog and business into a passive income money making machine that churns cold leads into hot raving fans of your products and services.
-Much like a real funnel, it takes a large group of people in the beginning, but sends them slowly through the other end.
+Ideally, a sales funnel is what will help you turn your blog and business into a passive income money making a machine that churns cold leads into hot raving fans of your products and services.
+Much like a real funnel, it takes a large group of people in the beginning but sends them slowly through the other end.

 “Why is it done slowly, Kayla?
 I want sales fast and now!”

 Have you ever heard about the tortoise and the hare?
 Slow and steady wins the race.
-As we learn about sales funnels today, you’ll see that you can send everyone the same information and offers at at the same time, however, some people will warm up to your products faster than others.
+As we learn about sales funnels today, you’ll see that you can send everyone the same information and offers at the same time, however, some people will warm up to your products faster than others.
 Having a way to nurture your different audience types through the process with different freebies, automated emails, landing pages, and so on, will help you to turn each one of them from cold, to warm, to hot.

 The nurturing is what a funnel is all about.

 What do you need in place for a good sales funnel?